isomerpages/enterprisesg-sac-old/_about/07-benefits-of-accreditation.md

 ![Benefits of Accreditation](/images/about/business-setting.jpg)
 ## For Regulators/ Specifiers

 Accreditation gives regulators/specifiers greater confidence and trust in the services provided by CABs.
 This helps regulators/specifiers better evaluate for compliance, as part of fulfilling their obligations in policy setting and regulation.
-Accreditation also builds and reinforces public confidence in regulators/specifiers' commitment in assuring public safety, health and environment protection.
+Accreditation also builds and reinforces public confidence in regulators/specifiers' commitment in ensuring public safety, health and environment protection.

 Additionally, accreditation helps to improve efficiency by eliminating the need for re-testing and re-sampling of goods and services.
 This is done through SAC's independent assessment of CABs, which provides objective assurance that that they have met applicable standards.